Amazon FBA Fees – A Complete Guide for 2025

 - Examples: Missing barcodes, wrong carton labels, damaged packaging.

-- Can disrupt inventory processing → delays product availability.
+- Can disrupt inventory processing and delay product availability.

 8. Labeling & Prep fees

-- Labeling and prep fees are optional charges if Amazon prepares or labels inventory for you.
+- Optional charges if Amazon prepares or labels inventory on your behalf.

 - Amazon can apply barcodes (FNSKU), bubble wrap, or polybags if sellers don’t.